folq/floq-db/README.md

-For now we have to different ways to alter the database:

-# Local development install guide
+## Local development install guide

 The following recipe is for installing a dockerized local postgres with an up-to-date schema.